section-engineering-education/engineering-education/articles/choosing-between-modern-data-warehouses-bigquery-vs-redshift-vs-snowflake/index.md

 In today&#39;s world, data is essential as it allows organizations to find the cause of problems and formulate solutions.
 Organizations are constantly looking for real-time data at a low cost and without maintaining data warehouse infrastructure.

-Modern data warehouses such as Snowflake, BigQuery, and Redshift meet the needs of these organizations perfectly.
+Modern data-warehouses such as Snowflake, BigQuery, and Redshift meet the needs of these organizations perfectly.
 These data warehouse solutions allow businesses to work with raw data and re-transform it on the fly without the need to re-ingest the data stored in a warehouse.

 Choosing between Snowflake, BigQuery, and Redshift can be challenging.
 This article compares Snowflake, BigQuery, and Redshift to help you settle on the best data warehouse solution that fully accommodates your data warehouse needs.